ravinyan/ArknightsTagMarker/README.md

 # ArknightsTagMarker

-Up to date with https://www.reddit.com/r/arknights/comments/1m1xsrj/recruitment_tag_quick_reference_guide/
+Up to date with https://www.reddit.com/r/arknights/comments/1m1xsrj/recruitment_tag_quick_reference_guide/ , will update the application if i see somewhere that there is newer up to date version of this.

 Application that marks all 4* and 5* tag results from recruitment.
-Works for LDPlayer window (can change process name to something else only in source code, but i have no clue if it will work properly) and bigger window = better OCR accuracy (if window is too small it wont work at all).
+Works for LDPlayer emulator (you can change process name to something else only in source code for now, but i have no clue if it will work properly) and bigger window = better OCR accuracy, but small window size should still work fine.

 It creates window with 4* and 5* results next to the recruitment permit and a small button to easily close the app.